Accept-Encoding

 Note

-In some cases, even where the client and server support the same encoding methods, there is no manipulation of the original resource before sending it.
-This can occur in situations where the identity value of the resource is also acceptable.
-One common example of this is when the data is already compressed, and applying a subsequent Compression algorithm will not further reduce the size.
+In some cases, even where the client and server support the same encoding methods, there is no manipulation of the original resource before sending.
+This occurs in situations where the identity value of the resource is also acceptable.
+One common example is when the data is already compressed, and applying a subsequent Compression algorithm will not further reduce the size.
 This happens with pre-compressed image files, such as JPEG.
-Another situation is where the server is heavily loaded and can’t spare the resources required to manipulate the data pre-transmission.
+Another situation is where the server is heavily loaded and unable to spare the resources required to manipulate the data pre-transmission.

-Multiple encodings can be specified using separate HTTP Accept-Encoding headers, or instead, by using a comma-delimited list.
-The q-factor can also be included to indicate a preference or priority.
+Multiple encodings are specified using separate HTTP Accept-Encoding headers, or instead, by using a comma-delimited list.
+The q-factor is also included to indicate a preference or priority.

 Example

-In this example, the client requests that the server uses one of several encoding methods.
+In this example, the client requests the server to use one of several encoding methods.
 In the first variation, each of the options is given equal priority.
 In the second variation, the q-value directive is used to assign weight to the encoding priority.
-The server responds with the list of encodings that were applied, ordered in the way that they were processed.
+The server responds with the list of encodings applied, ordered in the way they were processed.

 Request (variation #1)